lawalter/gardenhelpr/README.md

 # gardenhelpr
-[In development] An R Shiny app to assist in backyard garden planning & companion planting
+An R Shiny app to assist in backyard garden planning & companion planting

 <img src="images/gh_app_m.png">

 ## Functionality

-Based on your input of desired garden plants, gardenhelpr will generate planting recommendations based on phytosociology (i.e. what vegatables should/should not be planted together).
+Based on your input of desired garden plants, `gardenhelpr` will generate planting recommendations based on phytosociology (i.e. what vegetables should/should not be planted together).

 ## Data sources